petersid2022/skroutz-prosfores-scraper-go/README.md

 -w, [Number]    Set the number of workers (default: 10)
 ```

-## Possible Optimizations

-* ~~Use goroutines (Concurrency)~~

-* Reuse HTTP client, instead of creating a new one for every request.

-* Use a caching mechanism

-* Use a better URL shortener service (Bitly or Google URL Shortener)

-* Use a better HTML parsing library (GoQuery)

 ## Things I am working on
 * ~~Command-Line flags (change category, add filters, prices ascending/descending etc.)~~ [f155812](https://github.com/petersid2022/skroutz-web-scraper-go/commit/f155812c9a3daa9e19d77b2e0e172f07b4546021)

 * ~~Use a different TUI Library~~

 * ~~Use goroutines (Concurrency)~~

-* Reuse HTTP client, instead of creating a new one for every request.

 ## License
 This project is licensed under the MIT License.
 Please see the [LICENSE](./LICENSE) file for more details.